nwheels-io/NWheels/README.md

   - all of the above is cross-tracked for maximal visibility and decision support

 ### What types of applications can be built

+NWheels is primarily aimed to support enterprise applications, of any size and complexity.

 #### Architectures